 Small Pads

 These are the kind of pads with smaller thickness.
-Less than 8 cm thick they are used to complement other crash pads we have listed here.
+Less than 8 cm thick they are used to complement other crash pads I have listed here.
 Use them to cover gaps between bigger pads, or when you need to add extra protection.
 You are not meant to use them on their own.

 Thickness of the Crash Pad and Foam Type